ingyamilmolinar/doctorgpt/README.md

   # Matches line: [1217/201832.950515:ERROR:cache_util.cc(140)] Unable to move cache folder GPUCache to old_GPUCache_000
   - regex: '^\[(\d{4}\/\d{6}\.\d{6}):(?P<LEVEL>\w+):([\w\.\_]+)\(\d+\)\]\s+(?P<MESSAGE>.*)$'

     # Conditions in which the parsed log will trigger a diagnosis
     triggers:
+      - variable: "LEVEL"
-      "LEVEL": "ERROR"
+        regex:    "ERROR"

     # Conditions in which the parsed log will be ignored for triggers
     filters:
+      - variable: "MESSAGE"
-      "MESSAGE": "HTTP 401"
+        regex:    "HTTP 401"

   # Matches line:  2022-01-27 21:37:36.776 0x2eb3     Default       511 photolibraryd: PLModelMigration.m:314   Creating sqlite error indicator file
   - regex: '^(?P<DATE>[^ ]+)\s+(?P<TIME>[^ ]+)\s+[^ ]+(?P<LEVEL>[^ ]+)\s+(?P<MESSAGE>.*)$'

   # When more than one triggers is present, just one trigger is sufficient to trigger a diagnosis
     triggers:
+      - variable: "LEVEL"
-      "LEVEL": "Default"
+        regex:    "Default"
+      - variable: "MESSAGE"
-      "MESSAGE": "(?i)ERROR:"
+        regex:    "(?i)ERROR:"
     # Filters are optional

   # Last parser must always be a generic one that matches any line
   - regex: '^(?P<MESSAGE>.*)$'
     # Both filters and triggers are optional
 ```

 ## Examples